1764 words, about a 10 minute read

 I wrote this essay a while ago.
-My relationship with my car, and with driving, I am pleased to say, have improved since.
-I suggest to you, dear reader, that my current better experience was at least partly put into motion by the shift in attitude I talk about below.
+I am pleased to say that my relationship with my car, and with driving, have improved since.
+I suggest to you, dear reader, that my current better experience was, at least partly, put into motion by the shift in attitude I talk about below.
 It appears to be, for me, in this case of cars, an ongoing decision/ process: I am not yet, may never be, greatly fond of driving.
 For now, however, driving is the better thing for me to do so I am having the best mindset I can about it.

 One Friday, after a productive morning and early afternoon, I got into my car.
-I had had a great day up to that point and wanted, very much, the feeling, the success, of the first half of my day to continue into the second.
-I made a conscious decision to have a positive attitude for what laid ahead.
-The problem was with what was ahead of me: driving.
+I had had a great day up to that point and wanted, very much, the feeling, the success, of the first half of the day to continue into the second.
+I made a conscious decision to have a positive attitude for what was ahead.
+The problem was what was ahead: driving.

-Driving is not naturally fun for me.
-I can do it fine but, if I had my way, I would rather drive only a little, and only go where I want to go.
-Therein lies the problem.
 You see, I drive, part-time, for a transportation network company.
 For the fun of it, let us call the company I work for Lyuberdidi.
-It is one of those app-based services where a rider requests a ride on their smartphone: with the push of a few buttons, like magic, a car and driver appear, ready to take the rider to his/ her/ their destination for a very reasonable rate.
+It is one of those app-based services where a rider requests a ride on their smartphone: with the push of a few buttons, like magic, a car and driver appear, ready to take the rider to their destination.
+For a very reasonable rate.
 I am one such driver.
 I am not every day thrilled about it.
-It is not that the company is horrendous or the work too demanding; the riders are fine.
+It is not that the company is horrendous or that the work is too demanding; and the riders are fine.
 Sometimes they are interesting; often they are kind.
-But the driving...
+But the driving itself...

 That week, because of scheduling with my other job, I had to make two days work.
 I set my goal for that Friday at $60.
 It was doable, I decided.
 It was also, for me at the time, ambitious: perhaps only five times in the nine months I had been driving had I taken in $60 or more in a single night.